sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 - Make and [commit](https://git-scm.com/docs/git-commit) customizations to the [Sourcegraph Docker Compose YAML](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) to your `release` branch.

+### Configuration best practices

+- The version argument in the YAML file must be the same as in the standard deployment
+- Users should only alter the YAML file to adjust resource limits, or duplicate container entries to add more container replicas

 ## Upgrade

 This requires you to have [set up configuration for Docker Compose](#configure).